themadsam/project_management_bits/definition_of_done.md

 # The Definition of Done

 _The DoD is a clear and concise list of requirements that a User Story must adhere to for the team to call it complete.
-Until this list is satisfied, the user story cannot be considered complete._
+Until this list is satisfied the user story cannot be considered complete._

 Each user story and software increment must have been through this checklist:
 - JIRA / the board is kept up to date throughout the process